mkchuprin/ai-maker-space/README.md

 2. **Enter your OpenAI API key** (keep it secret, keep it safe! 🧙‍♂️)
 3. **Make sure "System Design Interview" mode is selected** (it's the default because it's awesome)
 4. **Enter what you want to design** (e.g., "Design a chat application like WhatsApp")
+5. **Choose your outputs** with the fancy checkboxes:
+   - 📊 Sequence Diagram (Mermaid)
+   - 🏗️ High-Level Architecture Diagram
+   - 🗄️ Database Schema Diagram
+   - 🔌 API Design & Endpoints
+   - 🚀 Deployment Architecture
+   - 📋 Complete System Design Document
-5. **Click "🎯 Start System Design Interview"**
+6. **Click "🎯 Start System Design Interview"**
-6. **Answer 5 thoughtful questions** while the AI uses your PDF knowledge
+7. **Answer 5 multiple choice questions** (A, B, C, or D - super easy!)
-7. **Get mind-blowing results:**
+8. **Get mind-blowing results** based on your selections:
-   - A Mermaid diagram ready for mermaid.live
+   - Multiple Mermaid diagrams ready for mermaid.live
-   - A production-ready system design document
+   - Production-ready documentation
    - The satisfaction of a job well done

 ## 🎨 Sample Mermaid Output (Ready for mermaid.live!)